Non-graphic informational video. It is essential that you watch this video prior to your vasectomy appointment.

 • No change in sex drive or climax sensation

 • No change in erections

 • No need to use other methods of birth control

 • Must use other forms of birth control until sperm-free.

 • Does not prevent transmission of sexually transmitted infections (STI’s).

 Alberta Health covers the basic vasectomy costs.
 We prefer to use the Gentle Touch Vasectomy technique that requires specialized equipment to deliver the local anesthesia.
-Combining the No-Needle technique with the No-Scalpel technique makes the procedure essentially pain-free.
-This combined technique also has the lowest complication rate.
+This combines the No-Needle technique with the No-Scalpel technique and makes the procedure essentially pain-free.
+This technique also has the lowest complication rate.